Best Cafes to Work From in Gjirokaster 2026: WiFi & Coffee Guide

 Daily work routine

-Daily cost: €8–12 for coffee and snacks.
-Cheaper than Tirana equivalent options.
+Daily cost: approximately €8–12 for coffee and snacks.
+Approximately 30–40% cheaper than equivalent options in Tirana.

 Practical notes

-• WiFi passwords are on chalkboards or ask at the counter
+• WiFi passwords are on chalkboards or available on request at the counter

 • Test connection speed on arrival before settling in for a long session

-• Mornings before 10am are quietest at all bazaar cafés — xhiro crowds build in the evening
+• Mornings before 10am are quietest at all bazaar cafés — the evening xhiro crowds build from approximately 6pm

 Frequently Asked Questions